What does a Visiting Fellowship aim to improve?

 One of the main challenges for child health care in low- and middle-income countries is the health workforce.
 Generally, the areas with the highest prevalence of child mortality have the fewest training resources and opportunities available.

-Visiting Fellowships aim to try and bridge this gap by giving overseas health care professionals the chance to observe and learn from a leading UK consultant, as well as experience of the paediatric health care system in the UK.
+Visiting Fellowships aim to bridge this gap by giving overseas health care professionals the chance to observe and learn from a leading UK consultant, and experience the paediatric health care system in the UK.

-- Ashok Nathwani Visiting Fellowship – established in 2001 in memory of Dr Ashok Nathwani, Fellow of the College, who was killed in the indian earthquake in January 2001.
+- The Ashok Nathwani Visiting Fellowship was established in 2001 and supports one fellowship each year in memory of Dr Ashok Nathwani, a Fellow of the College, who was killed in the Indian earthquake in January 2001.

-- David Baum Visiting Fellowship – established in 2015 in memory of Professor David Baum, former president of the RCPCH, who died in a cycling accident whilst raising money for the wellbeing of children in the war-torn Balkans.
+- The David Baum Visiting Fellowship was established in 2015 and supports one fellowship each year in memory of Professor David Baum, former RCPCH President, who died in a cycling accident while raising money for the wellbeing of children in the war-torn Balkans.